-This year, there will be no better way to celebrate Latin American history than attending the celebration on September 15.
+This year, there will be no better way to celebrate Latin American history than attending the Guatemalan independence day celebration on September 15.
 As locals honor the 190th anniversary of their separation from Spanish rule, visitors can expect to encounter patriotic festivities that last all day and night.

 Prior to Guatemala’s 1821 independence from Spain, the nation had a long history of European rule.
 In the 16th century, Spanish conquistador Hernando Cortes gave Captain Pedro de Alvarado permission to conquer the region that is now Guatemala.
 After turning various groups of local natives against each other, Alvarado was able to succeed in bringing Spanish control to the area.
 Then, during the colonial period, Guatemala became a captaincy general of Spain and part of New Spain, a territory that would later become modern-day Mexico.
 During this era, the nation extended from southern Mexico to Costa Rica.
 However, since the area did not contain gold or other valuable exports, it was not one of Spain’s top priorities.
 Perhaps for that reason, when Guatemala announced that it was no longer under Spanish rule on September 15, 1821, there was surprisingly little violence and bloodshed.